adammak23/TournamentModeApp/README.md

 League of Legends Tournament Mode app for teams and individual 1v1s.

-I accept to entire agreement of [Riot Games API Terms](https://developer.riotgames.com/terms#statement)
+I accept to entire agreement of [Riot Games API Terms and Conditions](https://developer.riotgames.com/terms#statement)